RTL-SDR Tutorial: Cheap ADS-B Aircraft RADAR

-Since ADS-B signals are generally quite strong, and have good line of sight opportunities, most vertically polarized antennas tuned for 1090MHz will work well.
-Using a poorly tuned or poorly made antenna will result in a lack of range for your air radar.
+Since ADS-B signals are generally quite strong, and have good line of sight opportunities, most vertically polarized antennas tuned for 1090 MHz will work well.
+Using a poorly tuned or poorly made antenna will just result in a lack of range for your air radar.

-Also, ensure your coax feed line (the length of coaxial cable between the antenna and dongle) is high quality and as short as possible.
+Also, ensure that your coax feed line (the length of coaxial cable between the antenna and dongle) is high quality and as short as possible.
 At gigahertz frequencies long runs of cheap coax tend to reduce signal strength significantly.
 Use coax cable intended for satellite installations, such as RG-6, as these cables are designed for gigahertz frequencies, and they are common and cheaply available too.